canonical/kafka-k8s-operator/docs/tutorial/cleanup.md

-(tutorial-8-cleanup-your-environment)=
+(tutorial-cleanup)=
 # 8. Cleanup your environment

-This is part of the [Charmed Apache Kafka K8s Tutorial](/).
+This is part of the [Charmed Apache Kafka K8s Tutorial](index.md).
 Please refer to this page for more information and an overview of the content.

-## Cleanup your environment
+## Remove Multipass VM

 ```{caution}
 Removing Multipass VM as shown below you will delete all the data in Apache Kafka and any other applications inside it!